Industries & Applications

 Micro channel plates (MCP)

-The conformality of ALD allows ALD films to be deposited inside very narrow holes, such as the 10µm wide and mm deep holes found in micro channel plates (MCP).
+The conformality of ALD allows ALD films to be deposited inside very narrow holes, such as the 10µm wide and several millimeter deep holes found in micro channel plates (MCP).
 ALD is well suited to deposit a secondary electron emission layer on conventional lead-oxide glass MCP-PMTs resulting in improved gain performance and increased device lifetime.
 The ALD layers effectively seal the MCP surface, preventing desorption of gas-phase contaminants in the MCP glass.

 Do you have an inquiry?